Former defense secretary Jim Mattis testifies about his time on Theranos board during Elizabeth Holmes trial

-“It would have tempered my enthusiasm significantly,” he said in response to prosecutor’s questions about the use of third party devices Wednesday.
+“It would have tempered my enthusiasm significantly,” he said in response to a prosecutor’s questions Wednesday about the use of third-party devices.
 Mattis served on the company’s board from summer 2013 to fall of 2016.

 Mattis’s testimony is key to the prosecution’s case in one of the most closely watched corporate fraud trials in years.
 Holmes, the former CEO of blood testing start-up Theranos, is charged with 10 counts of wire fraud and two counts of conspiracy to commit wire fraud.
-Government prosecutors have alleged that she misled investors and patients about the capabilities of her company’s blood testing devices.
+Federal prosecutors have alleged that she misled investors and patients about the capabilities of her company’s blood-testing devices.

-Holmes formed Theranos when she was a 19-year-old Stanford student in 2003, and grew it to a company with hundreds of employees over the next 15 years.
+Holmes formed Theranos when she was a 19-year-old Stanford University student in 2003 and grew it into a company with hundreds of employees over the next 15 years.
 But the company collapsed in 2018 after media and regulatory investigations cast doubt on its ability to run multiple tests from a few drops of blood drawn from the fingertip.

 Holmes has pleaded not guilty.
 She faces up to 20 years in prison and up to a $3 million fine if she is convicted.